Skip to content

 • Starting a new project should be one command.

-• Bumping versions should be correct and consistent across the compiler, generated projects, and any package metadata.
+• Bumping versions should be correct and consistent across project metadata, derived artifacts, and any package metadata.

 • Running tests should support repeatable environments and matrix execution, without forcing users to learn Cargo internals.